-Effective at the beginning of the 2010 test period, Lagging and Leading tests must be performed at the real power levels described in Figure 4.
+Effective at the beginning of the 2010 test period, Lagging and Leading tests must be performed for a duration of at least one hour at the real power levels described in Figure 4.
 For both the Lagging and Leading MVAr tests, the real power level within the defined range that is chosen shall be the exclusive decision of the generator.